writethedocs/www/docs/conf/portland/2024/news/announcing-cfp.rst

 The Call for Proposals will be open until **11:59 PM {{cfp.ends}} PST**.

-(If you'd prefer not to attend an in-person event due to COVID-19 or any other reason, keep an eye out for `Atlantic_news`_ held online in a timezone as widely accessible as possible).
+(If you'd prefer not to attend an in-person event due to COVID-19 or any other reason, keep an eye out for `Atlantic_news_2024`_ held online in a timezone as widely accessible as possible).

 .. _Atlantic_news_2024: